Skip to Main Content

 • Discover the latest research

-The most popular citation managers are EndNote and Zotero.
-Below are their differences.
+Below are some popular citation managers and their differences.
 Remember to always check with your professor if you are not sure.

 http://endnote.com/